 Respite in the Garden of Giverny

-Enjoy yourself here, pour yourself a glass of lemonade or a cup of tea and think light and cheerful thoughts as inspired by the colors and brushstrokes of Impressionism at its most blithe.
+Enjoy yourself here, pour yourself a glass of refreshment or a cup of tea and think light and cheerful thoughts as inspired by the colors and brushstrokes of Impressionism at its most blithe.

 The Allure Of His Art

 I wanted to take a tour of this Master’s paintings because I think they produce a serenity in the viewer.
 A moment’s respite while looking at his paintings produces a visual calming, similar to the way some sounds and music de-stress us.

 For me, I think it is partially in his palette, the way this painter layered his colors, partly in the technique of the brushstrokes that create the dreamy effect, and partly because of the subject matter that the overall feeling is one of quiet and repose.
 Of course, I have my favorites, but almost any of his works have a peaceful appeal.

 If I would pick my own personal favorites they would center within the water garden.
 I like the water lily paintings especially, perhaps for the same reason I like macro floral photographs.
 The larger than life look into the forms of the petals creates an almost abstract arrangement.
 The blues and greens predominate, and it is well known that those cool hues are restful and calming in effect.

 It isn’t that I don’t like sharp edges or bright colors, I do!
 However, in a jarring modern age when the mind is overwhelmed with so much stimulation, I find it necessary to tone things down and relax with these soothing paintings.
 I put this lens view together in the hope that it has that effect for you, my visitor, too.